Sporting Lisbon's bittersweet title win after 19 years of hurt

 Coming into the season Sporting was anything but the favorite.
 The club is one of the top three teams in the country, with a rich history in a multitude of sports, including football, in which it is known for being a reservoir of young talent.

-Its football academy has developed the likes of the likes of Ronaldo, Luís Figo, Paulo Futre, Nani and Ricardo Quaresma, among other talented players.
+Its football academy has developed the likes of Ronaldo, Luís Figo, Paulo Futre, Nani and Ricardo Quaresma, among other talented players.
 Few other clubs can brag about producing not one, but two Ballon d'Or winners.

 But coming into this season, its rivals, Porto and Benfica, had spent considerably more in the offseason.
 Benfica almost lured Uruguayan star Edinson Cavani, who ended up at Manchester United.
 Their budgets -- after many league titles, participation in European competitions and successfully selling talented players to bigger markets for large sums -- are simply much greater than Sporting's.